 There are literally dozens of tours available to Hobbiton, New Zealand.
 I was going to do the tour while our cruise ship was docked in Tauranga, but it is also possible to do a Hobbiton tour from Auckland or too.
-The drive from Auckland to Hobbiton takes about 2.5-3 hours each way, so if you can visit from a closer location then it will not be such a long day of driving.
+The drive from Auckland to Hobbiton in the Waikato region takes about 2.5-3 hours each way, so if you can visit from a closer location then it will not be such a long day of driving.
 It’s also possible to do a Hobbiton tour from Rotorua, which is about a 1 hour drive from Rotorua to Hobbiton.

 Our cruise ship offered a Hobbiton tour as one of their shore excursions.
 It was a simple tour though, going straight to Hobbiton and then back to the ship.
 I wondered if I could come up with something with slightly more in it.

 While shore excursions booked through the cruise line are always more expensive (sometimes significantly so) they are easy to organise, you literally walk off the boat onto a bus for the tour, in a tender port you get priority on the tenders, and you are guaranteed that the cruise ship will not leave port until you are back on board.

 In Tauranga we were in port from 8am until 9:30pm, so I was happy to take the risk and book with someone else, knowing we would have time to sort it out if anything went wrong.